PetruGarstea/AWS/aws-iam-user-report/README.md

-Exports all IAM users to an excel file requires boto3 and xlsxwrite
+Exports all IAM users to an excel file.
+It requires boto3 and xlsxwrite